-Of course, the profit you make on each sharb will depend on your stake size and the difference between the back and lay odds.
+Of course, the profit on each sharb will depend on stake size and the difference between the back and lay odds.

-You will need at least a few hundred pounds of float money in your exchange account for a good sharbing run.
+You will need at least a few hundred pounds in your exchange account for a sharbing session.
 The above examples would require £100 for the shop bets and £103.58 at the exchange for the lay bets.

 Cash is king: Use cash when sharbing to maintain a supply of cash for different betting shops.

-Sensible staking: Don’t go too high with your sharbing stakes, be sensible and stick to £80 or less.
+Sensible staking: Don’t go too high with your shop arbing stakes, be sensible and stick to £80 or less.
 I’d suggest around £50 stakes.
-Otherwise you’ll stand out and may get Shubbed, which is the shop equivalent of gubbing.
+Larger stakes stand out and could lead to a shubbing – the shop barring you from placing bets.

-Lay straight away: Lay your sharbs immediately to lock-in profit, don’t wait as the lay odds could drift.
+Lay immdeiately: Lay your sharbs as soon as possible to lock-in profit.
+Don’t wait to lay off, as the lay odds could drift.